johnMcFadyen/vdc/best-practices-vdc.md

 Let's describe briefly the different components included in the infrastructure.

 - **Identity and directory services**.
 Access to every resource type  in Azure is controlled by identity stored in directory service.
 The directory service store not only the list of users but also the right to access to a resources in a specific Azure subscription.
 The identity can live only in the cloud or can be synchronized with on-premises identity in Active Directory structure.
 - **Virtual Network**.
-Virtual Network is the main components of the infrastructure composed by a single or multiple segments, each with a specific IP network prefix.
+Virtual Network is the main components of the infrastructure composed by a single or multiple virtual network segments, each with a specific IP network prefix.
 Virtual Network is mandatory component of the vDC.
-Virtual Network define a internal perimenter area where virtual machine and PaaS services can establish a private communication.
+The Virtual Network define a internal perimeter area where IaaS virtual machines and PaaS services can establish a private communication.
 - **UDR**.
-User Define Route is a custom routing table the the network administrator can associate to one or more subnets to overwrite the behaviour of system table behaviour.
-If UDR is an optional component in some specific scenarios, it becomes a must to have in the vDC.
-The presence of UDRs guarantee that egress traffics from the spoke transit through Network Virtual Appliances present in the hub.
+User Define Route is a custom routing table that network administrator can associate to one or more subnets to overwrite the behaviour of system table behaviour.
+If UDR is an optional component in some specific scenarios, it becomes a fundamental component in the vDC.
+The presence of UDRs guarantee that egress traffics from the spoke transit through Network Virtual Appliances  and load balancer present in the hub and in the spokes.
 - **NSG**.
 In Azure the TCP/UDP flows control is nativity implemented through Network Security Group (NSG).
-A Network Security Group is a list of security rules that act as filtering; each rule is based on a tuple of 5 values: IP Source, IP Destination, Protocol, IP Source Port and IP Destination port.
+A Network Security Group is a list of security rules that act as traffic filtering; each rule is based on a tuple of 5 values: IP Source, IP Destination, Protocol, IP Source Port and IP Destination port.
 One powerful expect of NSG that the filtering mechanism is stateful: when a rule is created to allow to establish the flow, the flow related to the answer is automatically accepted.
-This property of NSG hep to reduce the list of entries in the security policy.
+This property of NSG help to reduce the list of entries in the security policy.
 The NSG can be applied to a subnet or a Virtual NIC card of an Azure VM or both.
 To have an agile management of security policies in vDC is recommended to make leverage of NSGs applied to subnets: this avoid a proliferation of NSGs with possibility to reuse the same NSG for different deployments (dev and test, UART, pre-production and production).
-In principle NSGs are not a mandatory component, but become essential to implement a correct flows control in the vDC.
+The NSGs are essential to implement a correct flows control in the hub and in the spokes.
 - **DNS**.
-DNS is mandatory component present in all infrastructures, on-premises and in the cloud.
 If not specified, the VNet uses an default Azure DNS (assigned automatically from Network Resource Provider) to resolve naming inside the VNets.
-The default DNS associate to the VNets normally doesn't satisfy with customer requirements.
-In most of cases a custom DNS service is part of common services in the hub.
+The scope of default DNS is limited to the VNet.
+Name resolution is therefore not extended to  VNet in peering neither VNet-to-VNet.
+The default DNS associate to the VNets normally doesn't fit with customer requirements.
+In most of cases a custom DNS service need to be deployed in the hub as  part of common services.
 The main consumers of DNS reside in the spoke.
-For example a two tiers application with a web front and a SQL server in backed might requires of SQL server resolution by ALIAS.
+As example of resolution name required for a correct implementation of the workload is the case of a two tiers application with a web front that need to communicate with a SQL server in backed by ALIAS.
 - **Subscription and Resource Group Management**.
 A subscription defines a natural boundary to create multiple type of resources in Azure.
 A Resource Group is a logical container inside a subscription, that define a set of mix resources.
 The nature of Resource Group is pure administrative and does not influence how the different components, defined in it, are assembled together.
 The Resource Group has therefore a pure administrative nature and need to be used in vDC to reflect the logical partition of multiple resources and rights.
 When a Resource Group are deleted all the associated resource will be removed.
 - **RBAC**.
-As described previously in the article, the RBAC is crucial point of the vDC architecture, to map company role with rights to access to the Azure resources.
+As described previously in the article, through RBAC is possible map company role with rights to access to the Azure resources.
+- **VNet peering**.
 The fundamental component to create the infrastructure of a vDC is the VNet peering, a mechanism that connects two virtual networks (VNets) in the same region through the Azure backbone network (see [https://azure.microsoft.com/en-us/documentation/articles/virtual-network-peering-overview/](https://azure.microsoft.com/en-us/documentation/articles/virtual-network-peering-overview/ "VNet peering")
 After two virtual networks are peered, virtual machines attached to the virtual networks have full IP-level connectivity.The VNet peering have some key aspects:

 	- The two virtual networks that are peered need to belong to the same Azure region.
 The regional extension of VNet peering impose the boundary of a vDC to a single region.
 	- The virtual networks that are peered do not have to overlap IP address spaces.
 	- VNet peering is between two virtual networks is not a transitive relationship.
 The intransitive nature of the VNet peering define the hub-spoke single level as the right architecture to pursue.
 	- peering can be established between virtual networks in two different subscriptions; the hub can be therefore be deployed in Azure subscription different from a spoke (as highlight in the diagram of the infrastructure).
 	- traffic filtering between VNet peers is implemented by NSGs.
 To keep the security tasks easy to control, the traffic in egress and ingress to the spokes can be controller through NSGs applied to subnets of the hub.
 The NSGs can be applied in the spoke to restrict the traffic between workloads deployed in the spoke.
 This is a typical case where the spoke hosts a multitier application.
 A classical example is a three tier application with a web front end deployed in subnet1, an application layer (mid-layer) deployed in the subnet2 and a backend layer to host the DBs in subnet3 of the spoke.
 	- when virtual networks are peered, it is possible to configure the gateway in the peered virtual network as a transit point to on-premises.
 The spokes that are peered with the hub are able to transit in the Azure Gateway type ExpressRoute (or VPN) deployed in the hub to reach out the networks on-premises.
 	- to configuration of a VNet peering requests a privileged operation of read-write (as Network contributor), under the Virtual Networks namespace

 >Note:
 >one virtual network can have only one gateway.
 It can either be a local gateway or a remote gateway (in the peered virtual network).